32 ways to quit smoking: Everything from eating nuts to playing Tetris

 by | Sep 5, 2015 | Smoking | 0 comments

 If you are ready to kick the habit, there are many ways to quit smoking.
-The best plan for you is the one you can stick.
+The best plan for you is the one you can stick to.
 Find out which of the following would work for you and follow it through to get rid of the habit forever.

 32 ways to quit smoking:

-• Pick a quit date – Decide a date by when you wish to quit.
+• Pick a quit date – Decide on a date by which you wish to quit.
 Inform your family and friends about it and solicit their support.

-• Behavioural therapy – Your counsellor will help you find the triggers that push you to smoke and find a way together with you to find ways to quit smoking.
+• Behavioural therapy – Your counsellor will help you find the triggers that push you to smoke and find a way, together with you, to quit smoking.

 • Nicotine replacement – Nicotine patches, gums, sprays, lozenges and inhalers are common ways to quit smoking.
 These aids offer you nicotine but without you needing to smoke.

 • Avoid your triggers – Identify the situations that make you want to smoke and avoid them.
-Keep in mind that the first few days after you quit will be the most difficult.
+Keep in mind that the first few days after quitting will be the most challenging.
 You might feel tired, irritable and depressed, but once you get past these few days, you will feel fine again.

-• Have a list of things to do when the craving hits – Some suggestions include going for a walk, spending time with your family, playing a game, washing the car, cleaning the cupboard or closet etc. Keep the list with you at all times so that when you get a craving, you can refer to the list and pick a suitable activity to distract you.
+• Have a list of things to do when the craving hits – Some suggestions include going for a walk, spending time with your family, playing a game, washing the car, cleaning the cupboard or closet, etc. Keep the list with you at all times so that when you get a craving, you can refer to it and choose a suitable activity to distract you.

 • Support system – It is a good idea to buddy up with another smoker friend and quit the habit together.

 • Pop some nuts – Many smokers miss the hand-to-mouth activity of smoking.
-Shelling nuts and eating them can keep your mouth and hands occupied, and can keep you from giving into your cravings.
+Shelling nuts and eating them can keep your mouth and hands occupied, which can help you resist giving in to your cravings.

-• Play Tetris – As per some research, playing the video game Tetris for a couple of minutes can help you get rid of the craving, which lasts just for a few minutes.
+• Play Tetris – According to some research, playing the video game Tetris for a couple of minutes can help alleviate cravings that last only a few minutes.

 • Diet – Increase your daily intake of fresh fruits, vegetables, dairy products and water.
-A university research suggested that these will make cigarette taste horrible.
+A university research suggested that these will make cigarettes taste horrible.

 • Exercise – Exercise is one of the important ways to quit smoking.
 It can help to decrease the urge to smoke.
-You can pick from any form of exercises from walking to aerobics to keep yourself physically active and reduce the urge to smoke.
+You can choose from any form of exercise, from walking to aerobics, to stay physically active and reduce the urge to smoke.

 • Keep a money box – Every time you want to buy a packet, put the money in the money box.
-You can later use the money accumulated to buy a nice gift for yourself or donate to charity.
+You can later use the accumulated money to buy a nice gift for yourself or donate it to charity.

-• Avoid alcohol – Alcohol is usually preferred with smoke.
+• Avoid alcohol – Alcohol is usually preferred with smoking.
 So it is a good idea to stay away from both.

-• Reward yourself – After you have completed a week or month of not smoking, reward yourself.
-Buy something that you wanted to, but could not due to lack of time.
+• Reward yourself – After completing a week or month of not smoking, reward yourself.
+Buy something you’ve wanted, but couldn’t do so due to a lack of time.

 • Opt for e-cigarettes – Many people have been successful in quitting by replacing regular cigarettes with e-cigarettes.
 They are not harmful to the body.